TTY callers: 940-369-8652

 Electrical engineers research, test, design and develop electrical and electronic equipment.
 Their skills are highly marketable in developing:

 We feature an innovative and projectoriented curriculum that reflects best practices in engineering education.
 You'll enjoy active learning experiences emphasizing knowledge and skills so you can solve real-world electrical engineering problems.
 These experiences are provided through industry-university joint projects.

 You'll also have access to state-of-the-art instructional and research labs that offer fascinating study and research possibilities.
 They include the:

 Working closely with faculty members, you can conduct groundbreaking research in a wide range of areas from artificial intelligence to data fusion to very-large-scale integration design.

 Our faculty members are experienced and skilled scholars and researchers.
 They've helped students earn prestigious scholarships from NASA's Aeronautics Scholarship Program, which includes two years of financial support and a summer internship at a NASA research center.

-A Residents Engaged in Academic Living Community (REAL Community) brings together engineering majors who live on campus to enhance academic and social experiences.
+A Living-Learning Community brings together engineering majors who live on campus to enhance academic and social experiences.